compsys-progtools/fall2025/resources/glossary.md

 :  input to a command line program

 bash
-:  bash or the bourne-again shell is the primary interface in UNIX based systems
+:  `bash` or the bourne-again {term}`shell` is a popular interface in UNIX based systems :  its code originally derived to be fully free an dopen source alternaive to the Bourne shell (`sh`)

 bitwise operator
 :  an operation that happens on a bit string (sequence of 1s and 0s).
 They are typically faster than operations on whole integers.